ericgj/multi-view/Readme.md

   Constructor; specify root element which templates are appended under.

-### MultiView#mode( name:String, template:String, view:Function )
+### MultiView#mode( name:String, view:Function )

-  Define mode with given name, reactive template (String), and view class
+  Define mode with given name and view class

 ### MultiView#render( model:Object, mode:String )

-  Transition to given mode, building view with given model and swapping in the built template.
+  Transition to given mode, building view with given model and swapping in the built element into the DOM.

 ### MultiView#transitioned( className:String )

-  Element class name which is added after templates are swapped in; used for CSS transitions.
+  Element class name which is added after elements are swapped in; used for CSS transitions.

 ## Events